matey-0/Personal-Filterlists/README.md

 # Personal Filter Lists

 My personal filter lists for uBlock Origin (and AdGuard Home).
+Cosmetic list is designed to make websites usably minimalist, and tracker list is designed to increase privacy.

 ## What's Included